FDM is a fast and extremely versatile choice

 |Plating||ABS||Metallic||Plating is method of adding a thin layer of metal of the outer layer of a material.
 It is used to harden, decorate and improve wearability of parts.|

 FDM extrudes a plastic filament material through a nozzle, laying it down one layer at a time.
 It can make parts with complex geometries as well as simple housings and fixtures.

 To take full advantage of the FDM process, it is important that your 3D model closely follows a set of geometric recommendations.
 Learn actionable design tips here.

 At HLH, we have industrial FDM printers suitable for producing large parts up to 800 x 800 x 550 mm (31.5″ x 31.5″ x 21.6″).

 Geometries that are too complex or costly for CNC machining can be printed easily, allowing you to add complexity without additional cost.

-FDM parts do not require tooling which reduces the manufacturing lead time from weeks to days, allowing for faster innovation and speed to market.
+FDM is one of the fastest method to create a quick prototype, reducing the manufacturing lead time from weeks to days.
+It allows for faster innovation and speed to market.

 FDM printed parts are available in a variety of high-performance plastics for applications that require resistance to the elements.

 Fused Deposition Modelling or FDM is an additive manufacturing technology that creates parts by extruding thermoplastics, such as ABS, PLA, through a heated nozzle, melting the material and applying the plastic layer by layer to a build platform.
 FDM builds strong, durable and dimensionally stable parts.